Mikma03/Learning_Path/README.md

 # Environment configuration

-At the very beginning it could be helpfull be familiar with PowerShell and Windows CMD
+At the very beginning it could be helpfull to be familiar with PowerShell and Windows CMD

 [Windows CMD_sheet_1](https://www.makeuseof.com/tag/essential-windows-cmd-commands/)